Tadd Fujikawa: 2009

 In January 2009, Fujikawa Monday qualified for the Sony Open in Hawaii.
-He made the cut for the second time in three years, carding 71-69 to make the cut by one shot in blustery conditions.
+He made the cut for the second time in three years, carding 71–69 to make the cut by one shot in blustery conditions.
 In the third round, he shot an 8-under 62, tying the course record, and moving him to within two shots of the leader.
 In the fourth round, he shot 73 and finished in a tie for 32nd place.
 On April 19, 2009, Fujikawa successfully defended his title and earned his second professional win at the 51st annual Mid-Pacific Open.
 Fujikawa's final score was twelve under par 276.
 Fujikawa won by nine shots over former PGA Tour tournament winner, David Ishii.
 In the first week of June, Fujikawa won another local event in Hawaii, the two-round Maui Open.
 In October, he went to PGA Tour Qualifying School in an attempt to earn his PGA Tour card for 2010.
 He failed to advance beyond the first stage of the three-stage process, missing the necessary score by six shots.

 2010

 In January 2010, Fujikawa missed the cut by six strokes in the Sony Open on the PGA Tour.
-Shortly after he joined the eGolf Professional Tour, formerly known as the Tar Heel Tour, a developmental golf tour based in Charlotte, North Carolina.
+Shortly after he joined the eGolf Professional Tour, formerly known as the Tarheel Tour, a developmental golf tour based in Charlotte, North Carolina.
 Fujikawa played in four events in February and March, making the cut in all four, before withdrawing from an event in April, citing a back injury.
 Two days later he said he felt fine saying, "I just slept kinda funny I guess."
 He accepted an invitation to play in The Crowns on the Japan Golf Tour two weeks later.
 At The Crowns, he missed the cut by nine strokes.
 In December, he won the Hawaii State Open.